St. Joseph School teachers welcome and encourage communication with families regarding all aspects of a student's development.

 Welcome to Mr.Landfried's Social Studies classroom!
 I have added an online resource for how-to guides and interesting materials related to classroom learning at my newly created YouTube Channel which can be accessed at http://tinyurl.com/MRLUTUBE.

-This marking period we are examining the ‘classical’ Ancient societies, India, China and the bedrock of democracy Ancient Greece!
-In Ancient China students will develop a newspaper article about special features of the civilization.
-In ancient Greece we will be hosting our own Olympic games!
-Also students will study a famous Grecian!
+This marking period we are examining the ‘classical’ Ancient societies of India, China and the bedrock of democracy Ancient Greece!
+While studying India we will learn about Hinduism and Buddhism.
+When we ‘travel’ to Ancient China students will develop a newspaper article about special features of the civilization.
+In ancient Greece, we will be hosting our own Olympic games!
+Also, students will study a famous Grecian!

-In 7th grade we have overthrown the tyranny of Great Britain!!!!
-Students will declare independence from a ‘tyranny’ that they face at home with their own Declarations of Independence.
-After that we will learn about the origins and study how our government works with our chapter on the American Constitution.
+In 7th grade, we will learn about the founding of our country through the American Revolution.
+Students will learn how our forefathers gained their independence and decide whether or not our independence from Britain was needed at all.
+After that, we will learn about the origins and study how our government works with our chapter on the American Constitution.

-In 8th grade we will be studying WWI.
+In 8th grade, we will be studying the Progressive Era and the people who either attempted to or succeeded in changing America for the better.
+Following the Progressive Era students will learn about WWI.
 We will examine the origins and implications of the conflict as well as new technologies that forever shaped our world and the battlefield.
 After WWI we will take a look at the tumultuous times that were the 1920s.
 We will ‘play’ the stock market, learn about changes in society and will end the chapter with a 1920s day.